 When selecting the right supplement for you, the main things to consider are:

 - potential side effect

-When selecting an iron supplement, it is important to focus on one which provides the maximum amount of absorption of iron, while also minimizing the side effects.
+When selecting an iron supplement, it is important to focus on one which provides the maximum amount of absorption of iron, while also minimising the side effects.

 Active Iron is a superior choice to other iron supplements.
 Being both kind and gentle to the stomach, Active Iron increases the amount of iron absorbed by targeting the body’s natural site of iron absorption, in the intestine.
-In fact, Active Iron is clinically proven to have 2X better absorption compared to standard ferrous sulfate iron supplements.*
+In fact, Active Iron is clinically proven to be more highly absorbed compared to standard ferrous sulfate iron supplements.*

 Active exercisers often find they need additional iron in their diets, and they can top up their iron intake during periods of sustained and heavy training with supplements.
 Intense exercise can put your body under stress, affecting your ability to absorb iron, leading to an ever-increased need.

 Active Iron is the answer for many athletes.
 Active Iron Advance is Certified by the Informed-Sport programme, so athletes can be confident that Active Iron is free from prohibited sports substances.

 The unique formulation Active Iron will help increase iron absorption, which in turn helps you give your best performance.